 Spending my youth in postwar Germany, I keenly felt my family’s losses.
 After the Berlin wall fell, I took it upon myself to uncover the story of one of my young uncles who went missing at age nineteen.
-Eventually I discovered that during the Red Army’s final onslaught on Berlin, he and eleven other wounded prisoners were arbitrarily shot by a Russian officer and buried in a dung heap.
-Their common grave had been clandestinely dug at night by the elderly men of the village— who had defied Russian orders.
+Eventually, I discovered that during the Red Army’s final onslaught on Berlin, he and eleven other wounded prisoners were arbitrarily shot by a Russian officer and buried in a dung heap.
+Their common grave had been clandestinely dug at night by the elderly men of the village— in defiance of Russian orders.
 Although ashamed of the Nazi regime, at that moment, I became painfully aware of a soldier’s right to rest in peace.
 On the urging of a friend, I visited the German soldiers’ cemetery at the Futa-Pass in Tuscany, which deeply moved me by its expression.
 As an art historian who had lived her adult life in the United States, I naturally wondered how America commemorated its losses in the battles waged in Italy.
-The two splendid U.S. cemeteries at Impruneta (near Florence) and Anzio/Nettuno (near Rome) are a world apart from the German landscapes.
+The two splendid U.S. cemeteries at Impruneta (near Florence) and Anzio/Nettuno (near Rome) are a world apart from their German counterparts.
 I felt that juxtaposing these two extremes, in all their complexities, would make for a fascinating study.

 The book covers a lot of ground—from the choice of sites and managing intimate details of landscape projects to diplomatic maneuvering and the expressions of national values.
 Was it difficult to structure the book to encompass these transitions smoothly?